mazetoken/miners/README.md

 - Download and install [Microsoft Visual Studio Community 2019](https://visualstudio.microsoft.com/en/) with Node.js and C++ desktop defaults packages and at least C++, CMake and MSVC v.140 - VS 2015.
 If the miner won't work you need to add more features: MSVC v.142 VS 2019, C++ ATL, C++/CLI, Java Script diagnostic and maybe Python panel: default package

-- Download mazebchdminer.zip from this repository (view code) and unzip the miner to drive C
+- Download mazebchdminer.zip from this repository (view code) and unzip the miner to drive C _(or dslpbchdminer.zip - if you want to mine dSLP)

 - Go to C://mazebchdminer and open .env file (e.g. in notepad), paste your WIF (your wallet private key)